 Traditional small-cap ETFs exclude all companies above a certain size, but those that remain are weighted according to market cap, so a $200 million company gets twice as much weight as one worth $100 million.
 An equal-weight index is another way to give more influence to smaller companies.
 Consider the options for those looking to invest in Canadian REITs: Vanguard and iShares both offer cap-weighted ETFs in this sector, while BMO’s offering weights its holdings equally.
 By doing so, BMO’s fund gives added influence to smaller REITs, and will therefore will have more exposure to the size factor.

 Just keep in mind that equal-weighting does not necessarily mean you’re getting meaningful exposure to the size factor.
-A fund like the popular Guggenheim S&P 500 Equal Weight (RSP) gives additional influence to the smaller companies in its parent index, but these still large-cap stocks by any definition.
+A fund like the popular Guggenheim S&P 500 Equal Weight (RSP) gives additional influence to the smaller companies in its parent index, but these are still large-cap stocks by any definition.

 Other posts in this series: